CaptainDeathead/Eatventure-Bot/README.md

 # Eatventure-Bot

+## NOTICE: This project is now depricated due to new additions to the game which makes development on the bot very difficult

 ## About
 This bot is designed to play Eatventure for you!
 At the moment it can upgrade stations, complete upgrades in the upgrades menu and collect crates.